Quick Summary

 The Movement took place in 3 phases over the years from 1885 to 1947:

 The first phase of the Indian national movement aimed to attain a dominion status within the British Empire.
 The leaders then demanded political, social, and economic reforms rather than complete independence.
 This movement led to the initial idea of political awareness and reforms.
-These initial efforts paved a path for future radical movements.
+These initial efforts paved the way for future radical movements.

 During this period, Mahatma Gandhi emerged as a prominent figure in India.
-His idea of Non-violence and Satyagraha aimed at securing complete freedom from the British Government.
+His idea of non-violence and Satyagraha aimed to secure complete freedom from the British government.
 The Non-Cooperation Movement, Civil Disobedience Movement, and Quit India Movement were prominent campaigns during this phase.
 Mass mobilization and peaceful protests played a key role.
 This phase ultimately brought success to the Indian Freedom struggle.

 The early Indian National Congress (INC) was led by moderates who advocated for gradual political reforms within the British Raj.
 Here are some key figures:

-These moderates, along with others like Dinshaw Wacha and Mahadev Govind Ranade, used petitions and negotiations to push for greater Indian participation in government.
+These moderates and others like Dinshaw Wacha and Mahadev Govind Ranade used petitions and negotiations to push for greater Indian participation in government.

-The Indian National Congress (INC), established in 1885, marked the beginning of organized political resistance against British rule in India.
+The Indian National Congress (INC), established in 1885, began organized political resistance against British rule in India.
 Early leaders, known as Moderates, advocated for constitutional methods, including petitions and negotiations, to achieve political reforms.
 Their goal was to work within the British system to increase Indian representation in government and civil services.

 The movement also aimed to address economic issues, social reforms, and educational advancement.
 Dadabhai Naoroji’s “Drain Theory” highlighted how British exploitation was economically draining India, stressing the importance of economic self-sufficiency.